LillyH78/ProiectSQL-Librarie_Online/README.md

         );

       After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:

-      * Modificare proprietate coloana modalitate_plata
+      * Change the modality_payment column property

            * alter table plata
            modify modalitate_plata varchar (20);

-      * Adaugare coloana categorii in tabela carti
+      * Add categories column in the book table

            * alter table carti
            add column categorii varchar (20);

-      * Stergere coloana categorii din tabela carti
+      * Deleting the categories column from the book table

            * alter table carti
            drop column categorii;

-      * Adaugare coloana cod_carte in tabela carti
+      * Adding the book_code column in the book table

            * alter table carti
            add column cod_carte varchar (10) after id_carte;

-      * Adaugare coloana categorie in tabela carti
+      * Add category column in the books table

            * alter table carti
            add column categorie varchar (20) after cod_carte;

-      * Adaugare coloana oras in tabela clienti
+      * Adding the city column in the customer table

            * alter table clienti
            add column oras varchar (20) after adresa;

-      * Modificare proprietate coloana data_editiei
+      * Change the edition_date column property

            * alter table carti
            modify data_editiei varchar (10);

-      * Modificare denumire coloana data editiei
+      * Change the name of the edition_date column

            * alter table carti change column data_editiei an_editie varchar (10);